skatejs/skatejs/README.md

 #### 2. Performance

 The `filter` callback is performance-critical.
 This function *must* be run for every single element that comes into existence.
-Be wary of this.
+Be very aware of this.

 #### 3. With great power comes great responsibility